A Complex Flavor That Balances the Natural Sweet-And-Sour Elements of the Cooked Grape Juices With Hints of Wood From the Casks

 Vinegar gets kind of a bad rap in the food world.
 It is kind of a villain in the ingredient world, and it’s far too often considered an evil necessity to balance the more pleasant ones.

 However, in truth, vinegar is the silent hero, actually preserving foods and bringing dishes to life with their unmistakable power of sour.

-I have my vinegar favorites.
-Among them are tarragon vinegar, which makes my Bearnaise Sauce even better; sherry vinegar, which I use in my hoisin-based Mongolian marinade; and balsamic vinegar, which I use in dressings, sauces, and, well, just because.
+We have our vinegar favorites.
+Among them are tarragon vinegar, which makes Bearnaise Sauce even better; sherry vinegar, which we use in for a hoisin-based Mongolian marinade; and balsamic vinegar, which we use in dressings, sauces, and, well, just because.

 Perhaps it’s balsamic that really captivates my culinary imagination because its one of a very few vinegars (rice wine vinegar being the other notable) that is the best of both worlds.
 It’s sweet and sour.

 “A spoonful of honey will catch more flies than a gallon of vinegar.” ~ Benjamin Franklin

 Ben had it right, but I think he forgot about balsamic.
 A more than 40-year-old balsamic vinegar is just about as sweet as honey.
 It’s SO sweet that it’s often used in desserts and can be a delicious topping over vanilla ice cream.

 So just what is balsamic vinegar?
 And why is it so dark?

 Balsamic vinegar is an Old World product (traditionally produced in Italy) from the Middle Ages.
 It’s not made as most vinegars are from aged wine but rather from freshly squeezed grape juice (Trebbiano & Lambrusco varietals), which has been reduced by simmering and then aged over years in progressively smaller wooden casks (chestnut, acacia, cherry, oak, mulberry, ash) of many wood types during its aging tenure.